elusivecodes/FyreQueue/README.md

 Clear all items from the queue.

-- `$queueName` is a string representing the queue name, and will default to `Queue::DEFAULT`.
+- `$queueName` is a string representing the queue name, and will default to `QueueManager::DEFAULT`.

 ```php
 $queue->clear($queueName);